-30 CGS 16a-40g
+36 CGS 16a-40g

-- Multifamily Products defined as buildings with 5 or more units, the Green Bank provides a suite of financing options through IPC that support property owners to assess, design, fund, and monitor high impact clean energy and health & safety improvements for their properties. - Special Projects as opportunities present themselves, the Green Bank from time-to-time invests as part of a capital structure in various projects (e.g., fuel cell, hydropower, food waste to energy, LBE-ESA, etc.).
+- Bank (i.e., subordinated debt) and the Connecticut Energy Efficiency Fund (i.e., loan loss quaranty and interest rate buydown). - Multifamily Products defined as buildings with 5 or more units, the Green Bank provides a suite of financing options through IPC that support property owners to assess, design, fund, and monitor high impact clean energy and health & safety improvements for their properties. - EV Offset Program a Research and Development initiative of the Green Bank in FY 2020, now in FY 2021 this program supports the nationwide voluntary carbon offset standard37 for electric vehicle recharging stations with partner organizations. - Special Projects as opportunities present themselves, the Green Bank from time-to-time invests as part of a capital structure in various projects (e.g., fuel cell, hydropower, food waste to energy, LBE-ESA, etc.).
 These projects are selected based on the opportunity to expand the organization's experience with specific technologies, advance economic development in a specific locale, or to drive adoption of clean energy that would otherwise not occur, while also earning a rate of return.

-The Green Bank has set targets for its Financing Programs business unit for FY 2020 in terms of the number of projects, total investment (i.e., public and private), and installed capacity - see Table 3.
+The Green Bank has set targets for its Financing Programs business unit for FY 2020^{38} and FY 2021 in terms of the number of projects, total investment (i.e., public and private), and installed capacity - see Tables 4 and 5.